usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 should also be tested by checking the hash of data files while varying parallel configurations, write frequencies and data chunking strategies.
-I/O performance can be a major bottleneck for larger parallel simulations, but there are tools to help characterize I/O, see {cite}`Ather2024` for an overview.
+I/O performance can be a major bottleneck for larger parallel simulations, but there are tools to help characterize I/O, see {cite}`Ather2024` for a thorough overview.

 ### File formats

-In general, when running phase-field simulations, the user is limited to the file format that the software supports.
-For example, if the research is using PRISMS-PF the default data format is VTK and there is no reason to seek an alternative.
-If an alternative file format is required then the researcher could code a C++ function to write data in an alternative format to VTK such as NetCDF.

 As a general rule it is best to choose file formats that work with the tools already in use and / or that your colleagues are using.
 There are other considerations to be aware of though.
-Human readable formats such as CSV and JSON are often useful for small medium data sets (such as derived quantities) as some metadata can be embedded alongside the raw data resulting in a FAIRer data product than standard binary formats.
+Human readable formats such as CSV, JSON or even YAML are often useful for small medium data sets (such as derived quantities) as some metadata can be embedded alongside the raw data resulting in a FAIRer data product than standard binary formats.
 Some binary file formats also support metadata and might be more useful for final data curation of a phase-field study even if not used during the research process.
 One main benefit of using binary data (beyond saving disk space) is the ability to preserve full precision for floating point numbers.
+See the [Working with Data][working-with-data] section of the Python for Scientific Computing document for a comparison of binary versus text based formats.
 The longevity of file formats should be considered as well.
 A particularly egregious case of ignoring longevity would be using the Pickle file format in Python, which is both language dependent and code dependent.
-It is an example of data serialization, which is used mainly for in-process data storage for asynchronous tasks, but not good for long term data storage.
+It is an example of data serialization, which is used mainly for in-process data storage for asynchronous tasks and checkpointing, but not good for long term data storage.

 There are many binary formats used for storing field data based on an Eulerian mesh or grid.
 Common formats for field data are NetCDF, VTK, XDMF and